 In order to remain nimble and flexible, Dimond Center Management reserves the right to act in the best interest of our tenants, customers and employees and make decisions not currently reflected in this plan.

-Guests, tenants and employees are required to wear face coverings/masks while inside Dimond Center as directed by the Municipality of Anchorage in Emergency Order EO-13 version 2.
+Guests, tenants and employees are recommended to wear face coverings/masks while inside Dimond Center.

 Social distancing guidelines are visible throughout Dimond Center.
 Key reminders are placed throughout the common areas and occupancy guidelines are enforced.

 Throughout the mall, measures in place to ensure physical distancing of at least six feet between workers and customers include physical partitions, furniture and fixture placement, and visual cues such as floor markings and signs.